SNPGuard/snp-guard/README.md

 5. Run: [integrity](#run-integrity-only-workflow) and
    [encrypted](#run-encrypted-workflow) workflows

-The first three steps are supposed to be done only once, unless you wish to install updated versions of the SNP tools and packages.
-Except for preparing the host and running VMs, the other steps do not need to be executed on a SNP machine.
+Steps 1 to 3 are supposed to be done only once, unless you wish to install updated versions of the SNP tools and packages.

+In order to run our workflows, a machine with AMD EPYC 7xx3 (Milan) or 9xx4 (Genoa) is required.
+The guide below assume that all steps are performed directly on the SNP host, although this is not strictly required for steps 1, 2 and 4.

-Note: the guide below is intended for users running a Debian-based Linux distribution such as Ubuntu or Debian.
-If you are using a different distribution most of our scripts likely will not work out of the box but will require some adaptation.
+Note: the guide below is intended for users running a recent Debian-based Linux distribution such as Ubuntu or Debian, and it has been tested successfully on Ubuntu 22.04 LTS.
+If you are using a different distribution, some scripts might not work out of the box and might require some adaptation.

 ## Install dependencies